 Can Magnolia Trees Grow in Zone 5?

-But if you think of magnolias as only heat-loving southern belles, think again.
+If you think of magnolias as only heat-loving southern belles, think again.
 You can find magnolia trees suited for virtually every growing location and many different hardiness zones.
 Can magnolia trees grow in zone 5?
-Yes they can, as long as you pick appropriate zone 5 magnolia trees.
+Yes, they can, as long as you pick appropriate zone 5 magnolia trees.

 Best Magnolia Trees for Zone 5